Using Oracle Ksplice in Oracle Linux

 man ksplice

-The following command lists all of the running user space processes that can be patched by the client:
+List all of the running user space processes that the client can patch.

 sudo ksplice all list-targets

-Note: Ksplice commands can be filtered so that the command action is limited to specific subsystems that the ksplice tool manages.
+Note: Ksplice commands can be filtered to limit the command action to specific subsystems that the ksplice tool manages.
 The previous example lists processes on all subsystems.
 Instead of

 all